 Remember that the Italian Sommelier Association has 2 objectives:

-It is no coincidence that there is no exam grade but we speak of "suitability".
+It is no coincidence that there is no exam grade but we speak of 'suitability'.

-With infinite love for the Italian Sommelier Association that instilled in me the hunger for knowledge (I've always had that to eat 😄), I wishGood luck to all! 🍀
+With infinite love for the Italian Sommelier Association, which instilled in me a hunger for knowledge (I have always had a hunger for food 😄), I wish thegood luck to everyone! 🍀